Total positive influence domination on weighted networks: Preliminaries

-Another generalisation, the $\alpha$-domination problem, was introduced by Dunbar et al.\ in \cite{dunbar:alphadom}, where each vertex not in the dominating set is required to have at least $\alpha*100$ percents of neighbours in the dominating set.
-Similarly, the concept of $\alpha$-rate domination \cite{zve:upperbounds} requires each vertex in the graph to have at least $\alpha*100$ percents of neighbours in the dominating set.
+Another generalisation, the $\alpha$-domination problem, was introduced by Dunbar et al.\ in \cite{dunbar:alphadom}, where each node not in the dominating set is required to have at least $\alpha*100$ percents of neighbours in the dominating set.
+Similarly, the concept of $\alpha$-rate domination \cite{zve:upperbounds} requires each node in the network to have at least $\alpha*100$ percents of the closed neighbourhood in the dominating set.
 Both the $\alpha$ and $\alpha$-rate domination problems are proven to be NP-complete.
-New upper bounds and randomised algorithms for finding the $\alpha$ and $\alpha$-rate domination sets in terms of the parameter $\alpha$ and graph vertex degrees on undirected simple finite graphs are provided by using the probabilistic method in \cite{zve:randomized} and \cite{zve:upperbounds}.
+New upper bounds and randomised algorithms for finding the $\alpha$ and $\alpha$-rate domination sets in terms of a parameter $\alpha$ and network node degrees on undirected simple finite graphs are provided by using the probabilistic method in \cite{zve:randomized} and \cite{zve:upperbounds}.

 Wang et al.\ \cite{Wang:2012} investigated the propagation of influence in the context of social networks.
 They introduced new variants of domination such as the positive influence dominating set (PIDS) and total positive influence dominating set (TPIDS).
-Actually, the definitions of PIDS and TPIDS problems are equivalent to $\alpha$-dominating and $\alpha$-rate dominating set problems respectively for the special case when $\alpha = 1/2$.
-Dinh et al.\ \cite{Dinh:2014} have generalised PIDS and TPIDS by allowing any $0<\alpha<1$, thus considering $\alpha$-dominating and $\alpha$-rate dominating set problems and presenting a linear time exact algorithm for trees, and approximation algorithms for PIDS and TPIDS within a factor $\ln \Delta + O(1)$, where $\Delta$ is the maximum degree of the graph.
+Actually, the definitions of PIDS is equivalent to $\alpha$-dominating set problem for a special case when $\alpha = 1/2$.
+Dinh et al.\ \cite{Dinh:2014} have generalised PIDS and TPIDS by allowing any $0<\alpha<1$, presenting a linear time exact algorithm for trees, and approximation algorithms for minimum PIDS and TPIDS within a factor $\ln \Delta + O(1)$, where $\Delta$ is the maximum degree of the network

-A smaller number of studies in domination parameters consider weighted graphs in particular.
-A variant of the weighted dominating set problem --- the weighted minimum independent $k$-domination (WMIkD) problem --- was studied by Yen in \cite{yen:2011}; an algorithm linear in the number of vertices of the input graph for the WMIkD problem on trees was given.

-In our previous work \cite{greetham2014}, we discussed alpha-rate domination on vertex-weighted graphs.
-An algorithm based on randomised rounding of a linear programming formulation of the problem is given, and we have proven that its approximation ratio is $O(log_2(\Delta))$, where $\Delta$ is the maximum degree of the graph.